peter-gergely-horvath/commandmosaic/README.md

 # Exposing Commands as a service

+Today, the typical implementation pattern for building interactive web applications is using RESTful web services: that is, mapping HTTP URL patterns and certain HTTP operations (GET, POST, PUT and DELETE) to the respective handler code.

+While this is a nice and clear approach, there might be some drawbacks, esecially with more complex applications.
+As the application grows, the exposed interface becomes larger and larger.
+While Frameworks like Spring REST offer massive help with the implementation, some challenges still remain:

+  * The service interfaces still have to be individually declared
+    * If you work with Spring, you will use @RestController, @RequestMapping etc annotations on the controller class.
+These make the declaration easy, but still: you have to write them.

+  * Dispatching logic still has to be written for each reqzest
+    * If you work with Spring, you write the invocation of your @Service classes within your @RestController.
+While Spring offers a great deal of support here, this part of a RESTful service does not give to much value and can be considered as boilerplate code.

+  * Permission management is commonly based on HTTP URL patterns and HTTP operations.
+	  While you can surely bake your own solution, it takes time and effort to implement it properly.

+Based on this we can see the limitations of a implementing a service through a RESTful interfaces:

+  * Quite a lot of boilterplate coding is required
+  * The assumption that all business logic operations can be squeezed into a Create/Read/Update/Delete a resource pattern
+  * The exposed interface becomes large as the application grows

+Unlike the traditional RESTful API pattern, CommandMosaic offers a slightly different approach: building the application out of small blocks -- commands -- and exposing one service, that allows the remote remote clients to request the execution of a command.
+Security is managed at the level of commands: each command simply declares who can execute it (role based security), but has to know nothing how its it actaully invoked.

-Commands implemented using this library can easily be exposed as a service for remote clients.
-Here, the only API operation exposed is dispatching of a
-command: this allows keeping the interface minimal and focusing on the business logic instead of writing boilerplate code for exposing operations for remote consumption.
+With CommandMosaic, the only API operation exposed is dispatching of a command: this allows keeping the interface minimal and focusing on the business logic instead of writing boilerplate code for exposing operations for remote consumption.
+One simply does not have to write *any code* to expose a new feature implemented in the application.
+This concept makes a great deal of difference with larger and more complex application.

-## Using the CommandDispatcherServer server classes

-This library was designed with the goal of exposing commands as services with minimum amount of code.
-The API `org.commandmosaic.api.server.CommandDispatcherServer` provides a layer of abstraction between how a command dispatch request is transmitted and represented, and the actual `CommandDispatcher` being used.

-A `CommandDispatcherServer` reads the incoming dispatch request from a `java.io.InputStream` and writes the outcome of the command execution to `java.io.OutputStream`.
-Any container that can provide incoming messages as `java.io.InputStream` and can receive the response as bytes being written to a `java.io.OutputStream` can easily be integrated.

-The class `org.commandmosaic.core.server.DefaultCommandDispatcherServer`
-offers a default implementation for building the dispatcher server.

-Its constructor takes a `CommandDispatcher` that it will use to dispatch incoming requests.
-Its only public method `serviceRequest` reads the dispatch requests from the supplied `InputStream` as JSON and writes the response back to the `OutputStream` as JSON as well.
-This allows easy integration to any request handling mechanism where the application has access to the request streams.
-(For example: Apache Netty network servers etc.)

-A request is simply a JSON document, with similar structure:
+By default, a CommandMosaic command dispatch request is simply a JSON document sent to the dispatch handler via HTTP POST with similar structure:

     {
         "command": "Foobar",